Want the perfect workout program?

 Remember, muscle growth occurs outside of the gym!

-If you want to build muscle, you need an ample amount of protein and high quality carbs.
+If you want to build muscle, you need a good nutrition plan with ample amount of protein and high quality carbs.
 You should be eating around .75 gram of protein for every lb of bodyweight.
 So, if you weight 180lbs, you need at least 135g of protein each day (yes, even on days you are not working out).
 Carbs should be around 2-3.5 grams per lb of bodyweight.
 Avoid cards before bed and always consume carbs after your workout.

 If you are looking to lose weight while keeping on muscle, then you should up the protein and lower the carbs.
 For a fat loss diet, your protein needs to be at around 1 gram per lb of bodyweight.
 Your carbs should be cut in half, only consuming them in the mornings, a little an hour or so before your workout, and just after a workout.